mosquito/aio-pika/docs/source/rabbitmq-tutorial/7-publisher-confirms.rst

    :start-at: # Sending the messages
    :end-before: # Done sending messages

-In the previous example we publish a message as usual and wait for its confirmation with the `asyncio.wait_for` method.
+In the previous example we publish a message as usual and wait for its confirmation with the :code:`await` keyword.
-The method returns as soon as the message has been confirmed.
+The :code:`await` returns as soon as the message has been confirmed.
-If the message is not confirmed within the timeout or if it is nack-ed (meaning the broker could not take care of it for some reason), the method will throw an exception.
+If the message is not confirmed within the timeout or if it is nack-ed (meaning the broker could not take care of it for some reason), the :code:`await` will throw an exception.
 The handling of the exception usually consists in logging an error message and/or retrying to send the message.

-If a timeout isn't requied the `await` keyword can be used instead directly as before.

 Different client libraries have different ways to synchronously deal with publisher confirms, so make sure to read carefully the documentation of the client you are using.